json-api/json-api/_format/1.0/index.md

 #### <a href="#document-resource-object-relationships" id="document-resource-object-relationships" class="headerlink"></a> Relationships

 The value of the `relationships` key **MUST** be an object (a "relationships object").
-Members of the relationships object ("relationships") represent references from the [resource object][resource objects] in which it's defined to other resource objects.
+Members of the relationships object represent "relationships", i.e., references from the [resource object][resource objects] in which they are defined to other resource objects.

 Relationships may be to-one or to-many.

-A "relationship object" **MUST** contain at least one of the following:
+Each relationship **MUST** be represented by an object (a "relationship object") containing at least one of the following:

 * `links`: a [links object][links] containing at least one of the following:
   * `self`: a link for the relationship itself (a "relationship link").
 This